fureys52-oss/Anki-Creator-v2.0.0/README.md

 On Windows:
 In the project folder, double-click the setup.bat file.
 Wait for the command prompt window to finish and close.
 On macOS:
-First-Time Setup (Permissions): Before you can run the scripts, you must give them permission.
-This is a one-time setup step.
-Open the Terminal app (you can find it in Applications/Utilities).
+1 Open the Terminal app.
-Type cd (the letters c and d, followed by a space).
-Do not press Enter yet.
+2 Type cd (the letters c and d, followed by a space).
-Locate your project folder in Finder.
-Drag the project folder from Finder and drop it directly onto the Terminal window.
-The path to the folder will be automatically typed for you.
+3 Drag your project folder from Finder and drop it onto the Terminal window.
-Now, click on the Terminal window and press Enter.
-Your terminal prompt should now show the name of the project folder.
+4 Press Enter.
-Finally, copy and paste the following command into the Terminal and press Enter: code
+5 Copy and paste the following command, then press Enter: chmod +x setup.command run.command create_shortcut.command 6 Run setup.command in your project folder by double cicking it.
-Sh
-chmod +x setup.command run.command create_shortcut.command
-Run Setup: Now that permissions are set, you can close the Terminal.
-In Finder, double-click the setup.command file.

 Step 4: Configure Your API Key (Universal)
 Go to aistudio.google.com and get your API Key.